 Q: How long does it take for a Form 1 application to be approved?

 A: Approval times can vary greatly.
 Currently, most Form 1 applications for SBRs appear to take between 30 and 90 days for approval.
+This writer submitted an SBR application on August 12th, and it was approved August 25th.

 Q: What happens when my SBR's application is approved by ATF?